-Best results will occur if planted before March 20 (week 12)
+Best results will occur if planted before mid March (week 10 or 12)

 Many folks succeed with a fall transplant in mild winter areas, or northern areas with good snow cover.

-Champion has larger and fewer flowers than Champion Pro.
+Champion II has larger flowers than Champion Pro.
 Both are desirable and long lasting.
 Cut in bud, just before opening.
 Bred by Sakata.